 What can you do if your family financial situation changes or if you have special circumstances that do not seem to be addressed in financial aid application process?

 Get complete instruction on how to appeal for reconsideration of your financial aid decision.
 Learn what information and documents to include with your appeal letter, and check out our list of frequently asked questions.

 Also, learn more about how to develop a multi-year plan for managing your college expenses.

 Paying for BU: Your Aid & Your Bill

-Learn about credit-based loans and the Tuition Payment Plan, and how many BU families use both to pay for BU in manageable monthly payments.
-The Tuition Payment Plan enables you to budget payments monthly for as much of the cost as is manageable and a credit-based loan lets you access additional funds by borrowing over a longer term as with other major purchases.
+Learn about credit-based loans and the monthly payment plan, and how many BU families use both to pay for BU in manageable monthly payments.
+The payment plan enables you to budget payments monthly for as much of the cost as is manageable and a credit-based loan lets you access additional funds by borrowing over a longer term as with other major purchases.

-Go to Your Aid & Your Bill for information on getting your tentative financial aid award finalized and posted to your BU student account, getting Federal Stafford and PLUS loans posted to your account, signing up for the Tuition Payment Plan, paying for BU with a private (non-BU) scholarship, requesting a refund, and the billing and payment process.
+Go to Your Aid & Your Bill for information on getting your tentative financial aid award finalized and posted to your BU student account, getting Federal Stafford and PLUS loans posted to your account, signing up for the monthly payment plan, paying for BU with a private (non-BU) scholarship, requesting a refund, and the billing and payment process.